cloudmesh-community/book/chapters/class/organization.md

 We also like to remind you that this course does not require you to purchase expensive text books, thus the money you safe on this could be used in upgrading your hardware or renting yourself from your own money time on AWS.
-Hoever, be careful with the cloud its easy to spend lots of money there if you are not careful.
+However, be careful with the cloud its easy to spend lots of money there if you are not careful.

 ### Self Discipline